SherG/cool-iron/blog/quality-content.md

 * "The writing of this article is unprofessional, including many grammar and punctuation errors"
 * "appears to have been paraphrased from a science article found on a different source"
 * "copied content with little or no time, effort, expertise, manual curation, or added value for users"

-> Google is like a schoolteacher who expects your best effort.

 ### High quality content